marcoverl/CVUserGuide/source/Registration.rst

 manager(s) of the project(s) for which you applied membership.
 You will get an e-mail when your request is approved or if for some reason your request is refused.
-In the first case you will also receive an e-mail for the credentials needed to access the Cloud gate machine (see :ref:`Network Access<NetworkAccess>`).
+In the first case you will later also receive an e-mail with the credentials needed to access the Cloud gate machine (see :ref:`Network Access<NetworkAccess>`).